SGS-3D: High-Fidelity 3D Instance Segmentation via Reliable Semantic Mask Splitting and Growing: Experiments

 Table \ref{table:ablation} details the contribution of each component.
-Co-occurrence Mask Filtering (CMF) first boosts mAP to 27.8\% by refining initial mask semantics.
-A key insight comes from then adding Spatial Continuity Splitting (SCP); this variant, relying solely on our purified 3D masks without any superpoint-based growing, achieves an impressive 30.1\% mAP.
-This result alone surpasses state-of-the-art methods like SAM-graph (22.1\% mAP), proving the power of our approach in resolving semantic ambiguity at its source.
-Finally, integrating Feature-Guided Growing (FGG) elevates performance to our full model's 34.3\% mAP, confirming a powerful synergy where our initial purification stages create high-quality seeds for FGG to complete (see Figure \ref{fig:ablation_visualization}).
+CMF provides an initial boost.
+Critically, adding SCP without growing achieves 30.1\% mAP, already surpassing SOTA methods like SAM-graph and proving the power of our semantic purification.
+Finally, integrating FGG elevates performance to our full model's 34.3\% mAP, confirming a powerful synergy where our purification stages create high-quality seeds for FGG to complete (Figure \ref{fig:ablation_visualization}).